at no extra cost to you. We only recommend products and services that we have personally used and/or vetted.

 First-time cruisers and seasoned travelers may find it difficult to understand how or when to tip onboard a cruise.
 With the guidelines for tipping varying from one cruise line to the next, you have to be aware of the requirements (if any) for your cruise.
 Officially, though, there are no hard, universal rules to follow when it comes to tipping.
 Everyone needs to review their cruise line recommendations or ask your cruise travel agent what the tipping policy is.

 While tipping is a personal decision, there are generally two categories that giving tips (or gratuities) on cruises can be classified:

-To remove the trouble of figuring out what the proper tips to give is at the end of your trip, many cruise lines are adding tips automatically to your on board account.
-Some of the lines, such as Carnival and Norwegian, add ten to thirteen dollars per day, per guest to cover gratuities.
-These are pooled and split between all crew who are eligible to receive tips.
-In some cases you can even prepay these charges before you even board the ship.
+To remove the trouble of figuring out what the proper tip to give is at the end of your trip, many cruise lines are adding tips automatically to your onboard account.
+These tips are per day per person but are often not mandatory.

 Some cruise lines, such as Carnival and Norwegian, add sixteen to twenty dollars per day per guest to cover gratuities for the crew, which are pooled and split between all crew eligible to receive tips.
 Sometimes, you can even prepay these charges before you board the ship at a discount, so be sure to check your online account before you embark on your cruise to see if that is available to you.

 It is important to reiterate, however, that these are not mandatory.
 The amount of the tips is controlled by you when the account is closed.
 Many people visit the guest services desk to either increase or decrease the amount being paid based on their experience.
 If you desired, you could hold back the entire gratuity.
 We would not recommend this as an option unless you have the worst experience imaginable.
 Remember tips are part of the crews’ total compensation.